anonymous-123456789/Adapt-In/README.md

 ## Dataset Pre-processing

-Publicly available datasets (Criteo Kaggle, Criteo Terabyte etc) can be downloaded and required pre-processing for training.
+Publicly available datasets (Criteo Kaggle, Criteo Terabyte Taobao Alibaba etc) can be downloaded and required pre-processing for training.

 Follow below steps for downloading raw datasets and then pre-processing the required dataset for training purpose.

 ```
-     cd MTRec
+     cd MTRec/Non_Seq_Rec_Model

 ```
 1) The code supports interface with the [Criteo Kaggle Display Advertising Challenge Dataset](https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/).
-   - Please do the following to prepare the dataset for use with DLRM code:
+   - Please do the following to prepare the dataset for use with Non Sequential Recommendation code:
      - First, specify the raw data file (train.txt) as downloaded with --raw-data-file=<./input/kaggle/train.txt>
      - This is then pre-processed (categorize, concat across days...) to allow using with dlrm code
      - The processed data is stored as *.npz file in ./input/kaggle/*.npz